ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isFriend = lobby.is_player_friend(lobby.get_host()) -- Checks whether the player is a friend. if isFriend then -- If the player is a friend.
+   bIsFriend = lobby.is_player_friend(plHostPlayer) -- Checks whether the session host is a friend. if bIsFriend then -- If the player is a friend.
       system.log_info("The player is a friend.") end